 Solution: Lead with action, and not your words.

 Be willing to leave any activity, no matter how enjoyable or how expensive.
-Extreme behavior warrants the immediate action.
-This means you walk out – and usually you come back shortly.
-But sitting on that bench or baking in the car usually teaches the powerful lesson.
+Extreme behavior warrants immediate action.
+This means you walk out – and usually, you come back shortly.
+But sitting on that bench or baking in the car usually teaches a powerful lesson.